 You can download my full cv here, or follow me on Google Scholar here.

 Manduca, R., and Sampson, R.J.
 2021.
 Childhood Exposure to Polluted Environments and Intergenerational Income Mobility, Teenage Birth, and Incarceration in the USA.
-Population and Environment (online first).
+Population and Environment 42(4):501-523.

-Manduca, R. 2020.
-The Spatial Structure of US Metropolitan Employment: New Insights from LODES Data.
-Environment and Planning B: Urban Analytics and City Science (advance release).
+Manduca, R. 2021.
+The Spatial Structure of US Metropolitan Employment: New Insights from Administrative Data.
+Environment and Planning B: Urban Analytics and City Science 48(5):1357:1372.

 - Open-access preprint